 LEGISLATION SECTION MAIN PROVISIONS Local Government: Municipal Finance Management Act, 2003 (Act 56 of 2003) Section 121: Preparation and adoption of annual reports 1) Every municipality and every municipal entity must for each financial year prepare an annual report in accordance with this Chapter.
 The council of a municipality must within nine months after the end of a financial year deal with the annual report of the municipality and of any municipal entity under the municipality's sole or shared control in accordance with section 129.
-2) The purpose of an annual report is- (a) to provide a record of the activities of the municipality or municipal entity during the financial year to which the report relates; (b) to provide a report on performance against the budget of the municipality or municipal entity for that financial year; and (c) to promote accountability to the local community for the decisions made throughout the year by the municipality or municipal entity.
-3) The annual report of a municipality must include- (a) the annual financial statements of the municipality, and in addition, if section 122 (2) applies, consolidated annual financial statements, as submitted to the Auditor-General for audit in terms of section 126 (1); (b) the Auditor-General's audit report in terms of section 126 (3) on those financial statements; (c) the annual performance report of the municipality prepared by the municipality in terms of section 46 of the Municipal Systems Act; (d) the Auditor-General's audit report in terms of section 45 (b) of the Municipal Systems Act; (e) an assessment by the municipality's accounting officer of any arrears on municipal taxes and service charges; (f) an assessment by the municipality's accounting officer of the municipality's performance against the measurable performance objectives referred to in section 17 (3) (b) for revenue collection from each revenue source and for each vote in the municipality's approved budget for the relevant financial year; (g) particulars of any corrective action taken or to be taken in response to issues raised in the audit reports referred to in paragraphs (b) and (d); (h) any explanations that may be necessary to c Section 127: Submission and tabling of annual reports 2) The Mayor must within seven months (by end January) of the financial year, table in the municipal council the annual report of the municipality.
+2) The purpose of an annual report is- (a) to provide a record of the activities of the municipality or municipal entity during the financial year to which the report relates; (b) to provide a report on performance against the budget of the municipality or municipal entity for that financial year; and (c) to promet accountability to the local community for the decisions made throughout the year by the municipality or municipal entity.
+3) The annual report of a municipality must include- (a) the annual financial statements of the municipality, and in addition, if section 122 (2) applies, consolidated annual financial statements, as submitted to the Auditor- General for audit in terms of section 126 (3) on those financial statements; (c) the annual performance report of the Municipal Systems Act; (d) the Auditor-General's audit report in terms of section 45 (b) of the Municipal Systems Act; (e) an assessment by the municipality's accounting officer of the municipality's performance against the measurable performance objectives referred to in section 17 (3) (b) for revenue collection from each revenue source and for each vote in the municipality's audit committee; and (k) any other information as may be prescribed.
+Section 127: Submission and tabling of annual reports 2) The Mayor must within seven months (by end January) of the financial year, table in the municipal council the annual report of the municipality.
 3) If the mayor, for whatever reason, is unable to table in council the annual report of the municipality, or the annual report of any municipal entity under the municipality's sole or shared control, within seven months after the end of the financial year to which the report relates, the mayor must: a) Promptly submit to the council a written explanation referred to in section 133(1)(a) setting out the reasons for the delay, together with any components of the annual report listed in section 121(3) or (4) that are ready; and b) Submit to council the outstanding annual report or the outstanding components of the annual report as soon as may be possible.
 5) Immediately after an annual report is tabled in the council in terms of subsection (2), the accounting officer of the municipality must- (a) in accordance with section 21A of the Municipal Systems Act- (i) make public the annual report; and (ii) invite the local community to submit representations in connection with the annual report; and (b) submit the annual report to the Auditor-General, the relevant provincial treasury and the provincial department responsible for local government in the Province.